Classification of abelian Schur groups I: Introduction

 A finite group $G$ is defined to be a \emph{Schur} group if every $S$-ring over $G$ is schurian~\cite{Po}.
 The main problem considered in the present paper is the following one.

 \begin{prob} Determine all Schur groups. \end{prob}

-In general, the above problem seems to be hard, in particular, because the number of $S$-rings over a given group is exponential in the order of the group.
+In general, the above problem seems to be hard, in particular, because the number of $S$-rings over a given group can be exponential in the order of the group.
 There are several results on schurity of nonabelian groups~\cite{MP,PV,Ry1,Ry3,Ry4}.
 However, most of the results on the schurity problem are concerned with abelian groups.
-The first result on schurity of abelian groups was obtained in~\cite{Po}.
+The first result on schurity of abelian groups was obtained in paper~\cite{Po}.
 Namely, it was proved that cyclic $p$-groups of odd order are Schur.
-This result was extended to the case $p=2$ in~\cite{GNP}.
-In~\cite{KP}, a schurity of cyclic groups of order~$pq$, where $p$ and $q$ are distinct primes, was proved.
+This result was extended to the case $p=2$ in paper~\cite{GNP}.
+In paper~\cite{KP}, the schurity of cyclic groups of order~$pq$, where $p$ and $q$ are distinct primes, was proved.
 The above results were used later for solving the isomorphism problem for Cayley graphs over the corresponding groups~\cite{KP0,KP}.

-A complete classification of cyclic Schur groups was obtained in~\cite{EKP1}.
+A complete classification of cyclic Schur groups was obtained in paper~\cite{EKP1}.
 Namely, it was proved that a cyclic group of order~$n$ is Schur if and only if $n$ belongs to one of the following families of integers:

 where $p$, $q$, and $r$ are distinct primes and $k\geq 0$ is an integer.